wa2c/prefs/README.md

 Prefs - SharedPreferences wrapper library
 =========================================

-This is a wrapper library for operation SharedPreferences of Android.
+This is a wrapper library for operating Android SharedPreferences.
-This provides various methods for data input / output to SharedPreferences.
+This provides various data input / output methods.

 ## Feature